M-Chan/phyphox-arduino-summer-2021/README.md

 The .ino file for allowing Phyphox to access the IMU sensor data was modified from https://hebergement.universite-paris-saclay.fr/phyphox/nano_phyphox_v1.ino

-Many thanks to my supervisor Dr Davies for guiding me through this project
+Special thanks to my supervisor Dr Davies for providing me with this project and guiding me throughout.
+Many thanks to Dr Cubiss for providing suggestions for contructing a resonance curve manually.

 ## Folders and Files